The Battle of the Superheros shall be broken down into 4 Rounds…

 4. We will never be able to take the DC Live-Action Movie characters seriously:

 In a world where EVERYTHING is dark……. what is dark?
-In a world where EVERYTHING is violent, sad, brutal and gritty……… what does it really mean?
+In a world where EVERYTHING is violent, sad, brutal and gritty……… what are the stakes?
 The answer is…. nothing.

-5. It’s the heroes who make Marvel, not the villains:
+5. It’s the heroes who make Marvel, not the villains.
+In films for children and families, we want heroes, not villains:

 When someone says Marvel, whom do you think of?
 Iron Man, Thor, Silver Surfer, Captain Marvel, the Hulk, Captain America, Wolverine, Professor X, Cyclops, Nicky Fury…the list goes on and on.
 When someone says DC, whom do you think of?
 The Joker, Bane, Lex Luthor, General Zod, and Penguin.
 These are all great characters, I do not doubt that, but the Marvel list is of superheroes, earth’s saviours.
 DC’s list is a group of rather exceptional but incredibly evil characters.